Sonic853/UdonTotp/README.md

 4. Configure the secret, period, digits, and tolerance for the "TOTP" script in "TotpKeypad".
 5. All done!

-## License

-The code is distributed under the [MIT License](./LICENSE), as long as you indicate the attribution of the plugin, you can use it freely in your proprietary projects.

 ## This code references the following repositories:

 Gorialis - Udon-HashLib https://github.com/Gorialis/vrchat-udon-hashlib